-Circadian lighting systems are a hot topic in healthy lighting design.
-While the technology is still a relatively novel and costly investment, using instead the vanity as an open divider, tend to have substantial daylight penetration with the added benefit of lower electricity use.
+Daylight penetration into the bedroom and even the bath has emerged as a major concern giving rise to a significant shift in design solutions.
+Hotel brands, such as AC Hotels and the Parkroyal on Pickering in Singapore, that opt not to have a wall between bath and bedroom, using instead the vanity as an open divider, tend to have substantial daylight penetration with the added benefit of lower electricity use.
 The water closet alone is then enclosed in a smaller room, often with frosted glass, allowing some daylight penetration.
 This is sometimes a preferred strategy for hotels with smaller guest rooms.
-The primary benefit of these strategies patterns.
+The primary benefit of these strategies is evening and night-time wayfinding, which can help limit the need to turn on disruptive electric lights that can further disrupt sleep patterns.